bardiir/web-optim/README.md

 `-v /path/to/your/web/folder:/in` - This is the data folder you want to optimize, replace `/path/to/your/web/folder` with the real source
 `-v /path/to/the/optimized/output:/out` - This is where the optimized data is saved to, replace `/path/to/the/optimized/output` with the real target
-`-v /tmp/cache:/cache` (optional) - Save cache data to this directory, this speeds up subsequent runs a lot if the output folder gets cleared in between
+`-v /tmp/cache:/cache` (optional) - Save cache data to this directory, this speeds up subsequent runs a lot if the output folder gets cleared in between, replace `/tmp/cache` with the caching location

 ## WIP